 If you think something will take less than five minutes to complete, you should just do it right then and there so it’s not weighing on you.

-Keep a running list of things that are driving me nuts, and whenever I have five minutes here or there, I try to take care of something on the list.
+Keep a running list of things that are driving you nuts, and whenever you have five minutes here or there, try to take care of something on the list.